zipvilization/Zipvilization/trinomial/horizon.md

 ## The permanent question

-Every important decision should begin with the same question.
+Every important decision begins with the same question.

 **Does this still remain Zipvilization?**